manuraj-marmeto/component-blog-tabs/README.md

 ## Features

+ - Feature 1
+	Option to show featured image
+        Option to show date
- - Feature 1 [*Example: Option to show / hide slider dots*]
+        Option to show author
- - Feature 2 [*Example: Option to switch layout grid / slider*]
+ - Feature 2
+   	Option to select the blog for each tab
- - Feature 3 [*Example: Option to customise rating stars*]
+ - Feature 3

-## Dependencies

- - Dependency 1 [*Example: Splide slider (https://splidejs.com/)*]
- - Dependency 2 [*Example: Animate CSS (https://animate.style/)*]
- - Dependency 3 [*Example: Google sheet API Key*]
+	Option to change the blog title in the Tab

 ## Implementation Steps

  - ### Step 1:
-   Navigate to `theme.liquid` file under Layout folder
+   	Open Theme customizer and Navigate to Blog page

   - ### Step 2:
-	 Add the below code / Copy the code from `src` folder and paste it in `theme.liquid` file just above closing of `</body>` tag
+	Add the section 'Section Blog Tabs'

+ - ### Step 3:
+	Add the blocks 'Block Post'

+- ### Step 4:
+ 	Select the Blog from the Block Settings

 # Important Notes

 >  - The component employs its own styling for the grid system.
 For further optimization, consider using the classes provided by the
 > theme.
->  - The component utilizes the splide.js slider.
-If your theme already includes a different slider library, you should consider using that to
-> maintain consistency.